NVIDIA/numba-cuda/docs/source/user/installation.rst

 In addition to the CUDA toolkit libraries, which can be installed by conda into an environment or installed system-wide by the `CUDA SDK installer
-<https://developer.nvidia.com/cuda-downloads>`_, the CUDA target in Numba
+<https://developer.nvidia.com/cuda-downloads>`_, the CUDA target in Numba also
-also requires an up-to-date NVIDIA graphics driver.
-Updated graphics drivers are also installed by the CUDA SDK installer, so there is no need to do both.
+requires an up-to-date NVIDIA driver.
+Updated NVIDIA drivers are also installed by the CUDA SDK installer, so there is no need to do both.
 If the ``libcuda`` library is in a non-standard location, users can set environment variable :envvar:`NUMBA_CUDA_DRIVER` to the file path (not the directory path) of the shared library file.